zsparal/api-documentation/source/guides/common-data-types.rst

 When providing an address object as parameter to a request, the following conditions must be met:

-* If any of the fields is provided, all fields have to be provided, with exception of the ``region`` field.
+* If any of the fields is provided, all fields have to be provided with exception of the ``region`` field.
-* If only the ``region`` field is given, one should provide all the other fields, per the previous condition.
+* If only the ``region`` field is given, one should provide all the other fields as per the previous condition.
-* In the case of certain PayPal payments, the ``region`` field is required, please see the :ref:`Create payment documentation <v2/payments-create>`.
+* For certain PayPal payments the ``region`` field is required.
+Please see the :ref:`Create payment documentation <v2/payments-create>` for more information.

 Boolean
 -------